Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Limitations and Future Work

 \section{Limitations and Future Work}

 Despite its adaptability and resilience, DeepEdgeIDS faces several technical limitations that must be addressed for large-scale deployment.
-Its continuous learning and feature extraction processes impose additional computational and energy overhead on the edge gateway, suggesting a need for optimization through asynchronous inference, model pruning, and adaptive update control.
+Its continuous learning and feature-extraction processes impose additional computational and energy overhead on the edge gateway, suggesting the need for optimization through asynchronous inference, model pruning, and adaptive update control.
 The system also remains partially vulnerable to adversarial perturbations that can destabilize its policy during dynamic traffic fluctuations; incorporating robust training and defensive regularization would mitigate this issue.
 Scalability poses another challenge, as coordinating distributed learning across multiple gateways demands efficient synchronization and bandwidth management.
 Federated and decentralized RL could enhance policy sharing while maintaining privacy and stability.
-In addition, DeepEdgeIDS’s detection precision comes at the cost of higher energy consumption, emphasizing the need for future research on adaptive energy–performance balancing to ensure sustainable and context-aware operation in real-time IoT networks.
+In addition, DeepEdgeIDS’s detection precision comes at the cost of higher energy consumption, underscoring the need for future research into adaptive energy–performance balancing to ensure sustainable, context-aware operation in real-time IoT networks.